What is an SSL certificate?

 If you use HTTP, traffic from sites like Hacker News shows up as ‘direct’, because Hacker News uses HTTPS.

 Fortunately, there’s a simple solution: when traffic passes to an HTTPS site, the secure referral information is preserved.
 This holds true whether the original site uses HTTP or HTTPS.

 As more and more sites make the switch, this becomes increasingly important.

 2. HTTPS as a rankings boost

 On one hand, Google has confirmed the ranking boost of HTTPS.
-On the other hand, with over 200 ranking, it’s likely you’ll find the effect of any ranking influence to remain quiet small.
+On the other hand, with over 200 rankings, it’s likely you’ll find the effect of any ranking influence to remain quite small.

 In fact, a recent study by Search Metrics showed no detectable advantage to sites using HTTPS.
 Like most ranking signals, it is very hard to isolate on its own.
 In fact, don’t expect HTTPS to act as a silver bullet.
 If rankings are your only concern, there are likely dozens of things you can do that will have a bigger impact.

 Many people argue that HTTPS only provides an advantage if your site uses sensitive passwords.
 That’s not exactly true.
 Even regular boring content websites can benefit from HTTPS / SSL encryption.